-Due to the Coronavirus Pandemic, RTS has reduced the level of service based upon reduced ridership.
+Due to the Covid-19 Pandemic, RTS has reduced the level of service based upon reduced ridership.
 As a result, the financial participation by the University of Florida and Santa Fe College will be re-evaluated and may result in a lower level of funding and a corresponding reduction in service.

-To help mitigate financial loss resulting from the Coronavirus Pandemic, the City was awarded \$13.1 million in Urbanized Area Formula Grant (CARES Act) funds in FY 2020, \$5.8 million of this grant is reflected in FY 2021's proposed budget.
+To help mitigate financial loss resulting from the Covid-19 Pandemic, the City was awarded \$13.1 million in Urbanized Area Formula Grant funds through the Coronavirus Aid, Relief, and Economic Security (CARES) Act in FY 2020, \$5.8 million of this grant is reflected in FY 2021's proposed budget.

-With the CARES Act funding, RTS will purchase 10 buses and another 2 buses with its annual allocation of Florida Transportation Authority (FTA) Section 5307 funds.
+RTS will purchase 10 buses with the CARES Act funding and another 2 buses with its annual allocation of Florida Transportation Authority (FTA) Section 5307 funds.